Treaty of Ghent

 The treaty was approved by the British Parliament and signed into law by the Prince Regent (the future King George IV) on December 30, 1814.
 It took a month for news of the treaty to reach the United States, during which American forces under Andrew Jackson won the Battle of New Orleans on January 8, 1815.
-The treaty did not take effect until the U.S. Senate ratified it unanimously on February 16, 1815.
 U.S. President James Madison signed the treaty and exchanged final ratified copies with the British ambassador on February 17, 1815.

-The treaty began more than two centuries of mostly-peaceful relations between the United States and the United Kingdom despite a few tense moments, such as the Aroostook War in 1838–39, the Pig War in 1859, and the Trent Affair in 1861.
+The treaty began more than two centuries of peaceful relations between the United States and the United Kingdom despite a few tense moments, such as the Aroostook War in 1838–39, the Pig War in 1859, and the Trent Affair in 1861.

 Background

+In late 1813, emperor Alexander I of Russia offered to mediate peace negotiations between the British and Americans at Saint Petersburg, but the British rejected Russian mediation and never sent a delegation.
+A new arrangement was made in early January 1814 to hold direct peace talks at Gothenburg in Sweden, yet the British again failed to show up for several months.

 After the abdication of Napoleon in April 1814, British public opinion demanded major gains in the war against the United States.
 The senior American representative in London, Reuben Beasley, told US Secretary of State James Monroe:

 However, the prime minister, Lord Liverpool, aware of growing opposition to wartime taxation and the demands of merchants in Liverpool and Bristol to reopen trade with America, realized that Britain had little to gain and much to lose from prolonged warfare.

-After rejecting American proposals to broker peace negotiations, Britain reversed course in 1814.
-With the defeat of Napoleon, the main British goals of stopping American trade with France and impressment of sailors from American ships were dead letters.
+After rejecting American proposals to broker peace negotiations, Britain reversed course in mid-1814.
+With the defeat of Napoleon in March–April 1814, the main British goals of stopping American trade with France and impressment of sailors from American ships were dead letters.
 President Madison informed Congress that the United States could no longer demand an end to impressment from the British, and he formally dropped the demand from the peace process.

-Despite the British no longer needing to impress sailors, its maritime rights were not infringed, a key goal also maintained at the Treaty of Vienna.
-Negotiations began in Ghent, Netherlands, in August 1814.
+A meeting between the negotiators eventually took place in late June 1814, where it was decided to move the site of peace talks to Ghent in the Southern Netherlands.
 The Americans sent five commissioners: John Quincy Adams, Henry Clay, James A. Bayard, Sr., Jonathan Russell, and Albert Gallatin.
 All were senior political leaders except Russell; Adams was in charge.
 The British sent minor officials, who kept in close touch with their superiors in London.
-The British government's main diplomatic focus in 1814 was not ending the war in North America but the European balance of power after the apparent defeat of Napoleonic France and the return to power in Paris of the pro-British Bourbons.
+The British commissioners Gambier, Goulburn, Adams and Baker arrived in Ghent on 6 and 7 August 1814, and the first formal meeting with the American plenipotentiaries began on 8 August 1814 at 1 p.m.
+The British government's main diplomatic focus in 1814 was not ending the war in North America, but the European balance of power after the apparent defeat of Napoleonic France and the return to power in Paris of the pro-British Bourbons.